 Three graduate courses (level 500 and above) for a grade.
 The graduate school requires students earn two grades of Honors (H, equivalentto an “A”) in two courses by the end of the fourth term of full-time study.

-All first-year students enroll in Advanced Topics (EEB 500 and 501), Responsible Conduct of Research (EEB 545) and First-Year Introduction to Research and Rotations (901 and 902).
+All first-year students enroll in Advanced Topics (E&EB 500 and E&EB 501), Responsible Conduct of Research (E&EB 545) and Research Rotations (E&EB 901 and E&EB 902).
 Students are encouraged to fulfill most of the course requirements in their first two years in residence at Yale.

 Students must register for a course or in absentia in each semester.
-Students in their second year that are not taking any formal courses should register for Preparing for Advance to Candidacy (CAND 999).
-Students who have passed to candidacy that are not taking any formal courses should register for Dissertation Research – in Residence (DISR 999).
+Students whi have completed the course requirements must register for Preparing for Advance to Candidacy (CAND 999).
+Students who have passed to candidacy should register for Dissertation Research – in Residence (DISR 999).

 Pre & Prospectus Exam: